 New Customers Only: Spend 49+ Get $20 Off With Code: WELCOME

-Treat your ravenous reptile to a taste of the wild with MiceDirect Frozen Mice & Rat Feeders Rat Colossal Snake Food.
-These frozen rats offer a safe and convenient way to give your reptile the nutrients he needs and the flavor he craves.
+Give your growing boy everything he needs to thrive with the MiceDirect Frozen Mice & Rat Feeders Rat Colossals & Rat Mammoths Snake Food Combo Pack.
+Frozen rats offer a safe and convenient way to give your reptile the nutrients he needs, and the flavor he craves.
 Each pack is delivered to your door in a resealable, opaque bag for comfortable storage in your freezer.
 Plus, you’ll feel better knowing these rodents were ethically raised for good health and top-notch nutrition.
+This combo pack contains two sizes of rats and is ideal for growing reptiles.

 |Made In||United States|